FarhangAmaji/versatileAnn/quickSummary.md

 This project is extensive, with over 15,000 lines of code and rigorously tested with over 400 tests.
-It offers a wealth of **unique and innovative functionalities and options**, detailed in the main README.md — [**worth exploring further**](https://github.com/FarhangAmaji/versatileAnn).
+It offers a wealth of **unique and innovative functionalities and options**, detailed in the main README.md — [**worth exploring further (project itself)**](https://github.com/FarhangAmaji/versatileAnn).